redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	oc get all,ingress -n my-project

 From the OpenShift web console select the run command icon to open a web terminal.
-Test access to the internal endpoint:
+Test access to the private endpoint:

 	curl echo.example.com